dotmote/sapflow/InstallationSteps_full.md

 - [ ] NOTE: If "AutoConnectAP" network does not appear:
     - Press and hold Reset button on microcontroller for 5 seconds.
     - In code, activate `//wifiManager.resetSettings();` to `wifiManager.resetSettings();`.
 Upload to microcontroller.
-    - "AutoConnectAP" should now appear.
+    - "AutoConnectAP" network should now appear.
 Connect through phone.
     - In code, re-comment out `wifiManager.resetSettings();` to `//wifiManager.resetSettings();`.
 Re-upload to microcontroller.

 ## Check: